Playing It Straight: Critical response

-Cancellation

-On March 29, 2004, following the broadcast of its third episode, Playing It Straight was removed from the Fox schedule due to lackluster ratings.
-The series was replaced on the network's schedule with reruns of Totally Outrageous Behavior and World's Craziest Videos.
-Fox claimed that it intended to air the series' five remaining episodes at some point during the summer season.
-However, on May 21, 2004, Fox's entertainment president Gail Berman announced that the series was cancelled; she claimed that the network would provide "any viewer that needs the information with the information of the conclusion."
-Two months later, Fox posted synopses of the unaired episodes on its website, in which it was revealed that the final suitor selected by Jackie was a straight man and thus they both split the $1 million reward.

-On January 17, 2005, Fox published the entire series on their website, in which users could download the individual episodes on a pay-per-view basis.
-Despite the network's claimed reason, Jackie disputed the reason for the series' cancellation.
-She stated: "I can’t say it was cancelled due to ratings.
-It aired on Fridays, and no shows have been successful on Fridays ...
-[Fox] blamed it on the ratings, but I think it may have been something deeper."
+Cultural impact

 The mid-season cancellation of Playing It Straight had an impact on other LGBT-related programming.
 Seriously, Dude, I'm Gay, another Fox produced LGBT-related reality television special, was set to air on June 7, 2004, although it was abruptly removed from the Fox schedule only eleven days before its airdate.
 An "insider" at Fox claimed that the underperformance of Playing It Straight was a significant factor in the special's cancellation, as it caused the network to "believe the gay reality phenomenon was on the wane."
 The producers of the TBS series He's a Lady viewed Playing It Straight—in addition to Boy Meets Boy and Seriously, Dude, I'm Gay—as an example of the "potential pitfalls" to avoid when producing an LGBT-themed show.
 The underperformance and cancellations of these series resulted in executive producers Douglas Ross and Tommy Campbell consulting GLAAD for review of He's a Lady.